sjinks/wp-two-factor-auth/readme.txt

 == Frequently Asked Questions ==

+= Can I have real Two Factor Auth? =
+Yes, since version 3.0 you can activate real Two Factor Auth by activating third party apps option under "Users" -> "Two Factor Auth".
+Don't forget to set up your app with the secret key.

+= Oops, I lost my phone.
+What to do? =
+Hopefully you saved the three Panic Codes when you activated third party apps.
+Use one of them.

 = If I can't reach my email account, can I bypass this plugin and log in anyway? = If you have access to the databse you can look for the code there.
+If you have panic codes, you can use them.
 Otherwise, no.

 == Screenshots ==

-1. The normal login page where the password field is removed.
-Don't mind the language on this screenshot, the plugin is all in english.
-2. After the first login in page, this is shown and an email with the code is sent to the users email.
+1. The admin login page.
+2. The admin login page when One Time Code button is clicked.
+3. User settings page where they choose delivery type.
+4. User key info on settings page.
+5. User setting page with Google Authenticator QR Code and OTC to test.
-3. Admin settings page.
-Again, the button is localized so don't mind the language.
+6. Admin settings page.

 == Changelog ==
+= 3.0.1 =
+Fixed so users get alerted of they don't enter a username before clicking the OTC button on the login page.

+= 3.0 =
+* Added TOTP as the OTC generator.
+Compatible with Google Authenticator and other third party auth apps.
+* Added user settings page where they can activate usage of third party apps instead of email delivery of code.
+* Added OTC field to standard login form instead of a middle page.
+* Added Panic Codes which users can use if they loose their phone, change email etc.
+* Removed second login screen.
+* Updated admin settings page.
+Admins can now change user delivery of codes back to email if users loose their phone etc.

 = 2.1 =
 * Fixed warning message on admin settings page (thanks Joi)